 Advanced - Automatically move through questions

 Want your game to progress on its own?
-Turning this option on is ideal for setting up self-operating kiosks or an auto-piloted classroom activity!
+Turning this option on is ideal for setting up self-operating kiosks or an auto-piloted training activity!

 - The game will auto-start if at least one player has joined and 15 seconds elapse without any more players joining.

 - Results and leaderboard screens each display for five seconds.

 - Once the game is over, it will restart or play the next game in your playlist.
 Players will not need to re-join unless you toggled on “Rejoin after every game”.

 Advanced - Rejoin after every game

 Once the game is over, you can play it again or play the next game in your playlist.
 By default, players will not need to re-join.
 Toggle this on if you want them to re-enter a PIN and nickname.
 This is also is ideal for self-operating kiosks or auto-piloted training activities, as you may need a way to ensure that only players who are still playing are part of the next game.

 Near the top of your screen, you’ll see two game modes to choose from.
 Choose the one that best matches the gameplay experience you want to provide your audience.

 Use classic mode if you want every player to use their own device.